If you have dry, itchy, scaly, painful, red patches of skin that crop up, there’s a chance you’re suffering psoriasis symptoms.

-Experts still don’t know of any way to end this cycle from happening for good, although research shows that improving immunity and helping to treat sensitive psoriasis skin topically using natural, gentle ingredients can ease symptoms.
+Experts still don’t know of any way to end this cycle from happening for good, although research shows that improving immunity and helping treat sensitive psoriasis skin topically using natural, gentle ingredients can ease symptoms.
 You might also be surprised to know how better managing stress and your routine can help reduce your psoriasis as well.
-For example, studies show that as many as 80 percent of people having psoriasis flare-ups report recent emotional trauma.
-(3)
+For example, studies show that more than 70 percent of people having psoriasis flare-ups report recent emotional trauma.

 Plaque psoriasis is the most common type of this condition, but there are also several other forms of psoriasis.
-All types cause discomfort in the skin in one way or another, although when symptoms first appear and which parts of the body they impact most depend on the specific form on psoriasis.
-Psoriasis symptoms appear on the skin of the knees, elbows and scalp most often.
-Less frequently some people also develop psoriasis symptoms on their stomach, back, hands and feet.
+All types cause discomfort in the skin in one way or another, although when symptoms first appear and which parts of the body they impact most depend on the specific form.

-- Plaque psoriasis (the most common form): causes red, scaly skin patches.
-Compared to other forms of psoriasis, plaque psoriasis tends to develop even if someone wasn’t severely ill beforehand or suffering from any noticeable autoimmune disorder symptoms.
+- Plaque psoriasis (the most common form) causes red, scaly skin patches.
+Compared to other forms, plaque psoriasis tends to develop even if someone wasn’t severely ill beforehand or suffering from any noticeable autoimmune disorder symptoms.

-- Postular psoriasis: causes puss-filled, inflamed blisters on the skin that are usually painful
+- Pustular psoriasis causes pus-filled, inflamed blisters on the skin that are usually painful.

-- Inverse psoriasis: bright red, shiny lesions that appear in areas where skin folds (including the armpits, groin and under the breasts)
+- Inverse psoriasis causes bright red, shiny lesions that appear in areas where skin folds (including the armpits, groin and under the breasts).

-- Guttate psoriasis: the type most common among children and teens.
-This usually causes small red bumps or patches that can be triggered by low immune function, stress, or infections, such as strep throat and tonsillitis.
+- Guttate psoriasis is the type most common among children and teens.
+This usually causes small red bumps or patches that can be triggered by low immune function, stress or infections, such as strep throat and tonsillitis.